carl-mc/state_reach_africa/README.md

 and Africa-wide markets are included under data/market\_access for all years since 1940.
-These data are computed using time-variant road networks (again, using those from 1966 for all years prior) and data from Africapolis on the location and polulation of the 1530 biggest cities and towns in Africa.
+These data are computed using time-variant road networks (again, using those from 1966 for all years prior) and data from Africapolis on the location and population of the 1530 biggest cities and towns in Africa.
 These are all cities that ever reached more then 50’000 inhabitants since 1950.
 Market access is computed using all cities in the same country as a grid cell (national market access) or